310mc/https-310mc.github.io-tl/source/_posts/motor_show/epilogue.md

 {% bubble Tetora %}
 <th>(Ahaha, I can hear you loud and clear, guys~ They’re just casually talking on stage… That bad habit of ours from Yumenosaki is still lingering on ‘em, huh?)</th>

-<th>(Feels like it’s become such a norm to do it that nobody bats an eye to it anymore— like it’s a traditional art or something.)</th>
+<th>(Feels like it’s become such a norm to do it that nobody bats an eye to it anymore — like it’s a traditional art or something.)</th>

 <th>(But we've gotta be keepin' an eye on our audience too!)</th>